 - Mandatory use of an ignition interlock device (IID) for at least 12 months after end of license revocation.
 An IID prevents the engine from starting if alcohol is on the driver’s breath.

 - Submission to alcohol and drug evaluation.
 Completion of any treatment program required by the evaluating agency.

 - Payment of surcharges.
 Also of any emergency response services, if needed, in connection with the DUI.

 - Reimburse the costs of jailing.

-All drivers have a U.S. Constitutional right to decline submitting to a chemical BAC test.
+All drivers have a U.S. Constitutional right to decline a chemical BAC test.
 But if they do, the state punishes them with both administrative and criminal penalties.

 Even those acquitted of DUI face separate penalties for using their Constitutional right.
 Penalties may include driver’s license revocation.
 Also installation of an ignition interlock device (IID) at the driver’s expense.
 And also the mandatory Alcohol Safety Action Program.